Which place is cheaper, Providence or Adirondack Mountains?

 The spring attracts plenty of travelers to both Adirondack Mountains and Providence.

 In the spring, Adirondack Mountains is cooler than Providence.
-Typically, the spring temperatures in Adirondack Mountains in April are around 46°F (8°C), and Providence is about 48°F (9°C).
+Typically, the spring temperatures in Adirondack Mountains in April average around 46°F (8°C), and Providence averages at about 48°F (9°C).

 People are often attracted to the plentiful sunshine in Providence this time of the year.
 In Adirondack Mountains, it's very sunny this time of the year.
 Adirondack Mountains usually receives around the same amount of sunshine as Providence during spring.
-At this time of the year, Adirondack Mountains gets 210 hours of sunny skies, while Providence receives 225 hours of full sun.
+Adirondack Mountains gets 210 hours of sunny skies, while Providence receives 225 hours of full sun in the spring.

 In April, Adirondack Mountains usually receives less rain than Providence.
-At this time of the year, Adirondack Mountains gets 3 inches (75 mm) of rain, while Providence receives 3.7 inches (94 mm) of rain.
+Adirondack Mountains gets 3 inches (75 mm) of rain, while Providence receives 3.7 inches (94 mm) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|